-Northern Illinois University’s proud history as an institution of higher education has always included co-curricular activities that provide opportunities for students to develop their leadership skills.
+NIU's proud history as an institution of higher education has always included co-curricular activities that provide opportunities for students to develop their leadership skills.
 Co-curricular activities provide students with opportunities to practice the theories they learn in classroom, but also to develop additional skills needed to enter the work force.
 The advisor is an integral part of every campus student organization.
 As a member of the faculty or staff of the university, the primary function of the advisor is to actively advise, counsel, and serve as a resource for the student organization.

 The real definition of an advisor floats somewhere between being a counselor, supervisor, educator, and mentor, in which no single label applies entirely to the role.
 An advisor is one who gives ideas, shares insight, provides a different perspective, and counsels.
 In general, advisors have three main functions:

-1. To help with the growth and development of students.
+- Help with the growth and development of students.

-2. To add to the continuity of the groups as members graduate.
+- Add to the continuity of the groups as members graduate.

-3. To assist in the area of program content and purpose.
+- Assist in the area of program content and purpose.